reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 - In many cases, simply re-fetching data when it's invalidated works well and is easier to understand
 - At a minimum, RTKQ can help solve the general use case of "fetch some data", which is a big pain point for a lot of people

-In comparison, we just normalized the response data for the `getUsers` endpoint, in that it's being stored as an `{id: value}` lookup table.
+In comparison, we just normalized the response data for the `getUsers` endpoint, in that it's being stored as an `{[id]: value}` lookup table.
 However, **this is _not_ the same thing as a "normalized cache" - we only transformed _how this one response is stored_** rather than deduplicating results across endpoints or requests.

 ### Selecting Values from Results

 The last component that is reading from the old `postsSlice` is `<UserPage>`, which filters the list of posts based on the current user.
 We've already seen that we can get the entire list of posts with `useGetPostsQuery()` and then transform it in the component, such as sorting inside of a `useMemo`.
-The query hooks also give us the ability to select pieces of the cached state by providing a `selectFromResponse` option, and only re-render when the selected pieces change.
+The query hooks also give us the ability to select pieces of the cached state by providing a `selectFromResult` option, and only re-render when the selected pieces change.

-We can use `selectFromResponse` to have `<UserPage>` read just a filtered list of posts from the cache.
-However, in order for `selectFromResponse` to avoid unnecessary re-renders, we need to ensure that whatever data we extract is memoized correctly.
+We can use `selectFromResult` to have `<UserPage>` read just a filtered list of posts from the cache.
+However, in order for `selectFromResult` to avoid unnecessary re-renders, we need to ensure that whatever data we extract is memoized correctly.
 To do this, we should create a new selector instance that the `<UsersPage>` component can reuse every time it renders, so that the selector memoizes the result based on its inputs.

 ```jsx title="features/users/UsersPage.js"
 // highlight-next-line